douglatornell/randopony/docs/Deployment.rst

 :Author: Doug Latornell
 :Created: 2009-12-27
-:Revised: 2011-02-13
+:Revised: 2012-01-21

 These notes describe the process of deploying RandoPony on the WebFaction_ shared hosting service.
-Specifically, what is described is a deployment under my :kbd:`sadahome.ca` domain, but it shouldn't be hard to extrapolate from these notes to deploy under another domain.
+Specifically, what is described is a deployment under the :kbd:`randonneurs.bc.ca` domain, but it shouldn't be hard to extrapolate from these notes to deploy under another domain.

 .. _WebFaction: http://webfaction.com